How To Set Up A Linux Network

 Top-Down Network Designthat covers the material nicely.
 But we wanted to point out the above so you know why the Internet is in danger of running out of addresses.
 Many companies use standard subnetting like that presented above but do it using the public address space assigned to their company resulting in many wasted routable IP addresses.

 As previously stated, if you want to set up one or more serious Internet servers, you're going to need three things:

 - A high-speed symmetrical connection to an ISP

 - One or more static IP addresses

 - An ISP that will host your DNS records or a third-party provider

 These things are typically only available with "business" accounts offered by cable and DSL providers.
-Even if the servers will be located in your home, you're going to need a business account to get these features.

 Business accounts cost considerably more than you average asymmetrical residential account, but if you're currently paying a Web hosting service to host several Web sites on their servers, you may be able to save some money by hosting your sites yourself.
 There are advantages and disadvantages to this.